Education, B.A. psychology, 1979; M.S. psychology, 1983; Ph.D. psychology, 1986

 What are the most important challenges ahead for Penn State, and if elected, how would you address them?

-• Create world-class governance that is inclusive, collaborative, transparent, and ethical, featuring the best practices of educational governance.
+If elected, I will:• Create world-class governance that is inclusive, collaborative, transparent, and ethical, featuring the best practices of educational governance.

 • Lead effective long range planning so that Penn State is positioned to thrive in the rapidly changing environment of higher education.
 We will find creative strategies for approaching the challenges of decreased state funding, rising costs, and declining numbers of college-age students in Pennsylvania.